Chargers: Top and bottom PFF performances in Rams matchup

-While we’re still waiting to dive into some film study, let’s take a gander at our standout and stand-down Pro Football Focus performers of the Chargers preseason win over the Rams.
+While we’re still waiting to dive into some film study, let’s take a gander at our standout and stand-down Pro Football Focus performers of the LA Chargers preseason win over the LA Rams.

 Offense